davidmcclure/pyspark-deploy/README.md

 WORKDIR /code
 ```

 Again, in reality, this could be arbitrarily complex.
-And, if you want total control over the Python or Spark installation, you can do something totally custom, instead of extending the `dclure/spark` base image.
-As long as Spark is installed at `/opt/spark`, the deployment harness will work.
-(And, even this can be changed if you like - you'd just need to override the `spark_home` variable.)
+And, if you want total control over the Python or Spark installation, you can write a totally custom Dockerfile instead of extending the `dclure/spark` base image.
+As long as Spark is installed at `/opt/spark`, the deployment harness will work without any changes.
+(And, even this can be changed - you'd just need to provide an override for the `spark_home` variable, described below.)

 Let's also add a `docker-compose.yml` file in the top-level directory, which points to a repository on Docker Hub (doesn't need to exist yet) and mounts the `/code` directory into the container, which is essential for local development: